InshalFaheem/EDA-of-Zameen.com/README.md

 - ### Number of baths available in houses?
 ![baths](https://github.com/InshalFaheem/EDA-of-Zameen.com/blob/main/images/no%20of%20baths.png?raw=true)
-- Mostly houses have 4-6 baths available

 - ### Number of bedrooms available in houses?
 ![beds](https://github.com/InshalFaheem/EDA-of-Zameen.com/blob/main/images/no%20of%20beds.png?raw=true)
-- Mostly houses have 4-6 beds available

 - ### Average price of houses in different years?
 ![pric](https://github.com/InshalFaheem/EDA-of-Zameen.com/blob/main/images/built%20year.png?raw=true)

 - ### Top 10 agencies that are selling most of the houses in Multan
 ![ageci](https://github.com/InshalFaheem/EDA-of-Zameen.com/blob/main/images/agencies.png?raw=true)

+# Outcomes
+- Most houses available are in 10 Marla, 12 Marla and 1 Kanal Propotions.
+- Results shows that DHA Villas has very large number of houses to sell
+- Airport Road Area is most expensive area to buy resedetial property.
+- Sher Shah Road, Multan is most economical area to buy resedential property.
+- Prices of House are in different range depend on area and location of house
+- Mostly Houses are available for sale only a few flats and farm houses are also available
+- Mostly houses have 4-6 baths available
+- Mostly houses have 4-6 beds available
 - Al Hussain Real Estate Agency is most selling real eastate agency in Multan